dart-lang/sdk/runtime/vm/service/service.md

 `invalid timeline request`, will be returned as timeline events are handled by the OS in these modes.

-If _getVMTimeline_ is invoked while the current recorder is File, an [RPC error](#rpc-error) with error code _114_, `invalid timeline request`, will be returned as timeline events are written directly to a file, and thus cannot be retrieved through the VM Service, in this mode.
+If _getVMTimeline_ is invoked while the current recorder is File or Perfettofile, an [RPC error](#rpc-error) with error code _114_, `invalid timeline request`, will be returned as timeline events are written directly to a file, and thus cannot be retrieved through the VM Service, in these modes.

 ### getVMTimelineFlags